GregWoods/gregwoods.github.io/_posts/2014-03-14-revision-v1-Azure-Web-Site-8211-First-Experiment.md

 title: 'Azure Web Site - First Experiment'
 date: 2014-04-18T10:14:22+00:00

-layout: revision
+layout: single
 guid: http://gregwoods.co.uk/2014/04/463-revision-v1/
 permalink: /2014/04/463-revision-v1/
 ---
 OK, I'm very late to the party with Windows Azure.
 My feeble excuse is that I've no use for it in the day job.
 Like I said.. feeble.
 Anyway, I decided I wanted to play with Azure, but desired more than 'Hello World' static web page.
 My WebDev skills need some serious updating, so I wanted a small application which used a database, and built using cutting edge technologies.
 After a not very exhaustive search, I decided John Papa's CodeCamper app would be ideal.
 Unfortunately, several half baked or out of date guides on getting it to run on Azure left me frustrated.
 So, after about a dozen clone-modify-publish-delete cycles...
 I got it to work.
-Here are the steps.
+Here are my very unpolished notes.

 ## Software pre-requisities